 Bear howled for Nagata to open the gate again, and yet it remained closed.
 A cold shiver went through me – where was Monkey, and how could we possibly reach him to help?
 And how far behind us were those undead?

 It was only much later that I heard the tale of Monkey's solo adventure inside the fort.
-He retold it to us over a cup of coffee to ease our nerves once the whole thing was over.
+He retold it to us over dinner, once the whole thing was over.

 Considering the situation – stealth not being an option, no other viable entry points and a very good incentive not to linger outside, Monkey took the right approach – he climbed over the palisade like he had opposable thumbs on his feet, and vaulted within to try and open the gate.